linhnguyen-gt/bloc_small/README.md

 4. Always dispose of your BLoCs and ReactiveSubjects when they're no longer needed.
 5. Use `blocCatch` for consistent error handling across your app.
 6. Prefer composition to inheritance when creating complex BLoCs.
-7. Utilize Freezed for creating immutable event and state classes.
+7. Utilize `Freezed` for creating immutable event and state classes.
 8. Take advantage of Freezed's union types and pattern matching for more expressive and type-safe event handling.
+9. Use the transformation methods provided by ReactiveSubject to simplify complex stream operations.
+10. Ensure that all your streams are properly disposed of to prevent memory leaks.

 ## API Reference

 ### MainBloc

 - `MainBloc(initialState)`: Constructor for creating a new BLoC.
-- `blocCatch({required Future<void> Function() actions, Function(dynamic)? onError})`: Wrapper for handling errors in
+- `blocCatch({required Future<void> Function() actions, Function(dynamic)? onError})`: Wrapper for handling errors in async operations.
-  async operations.
+- `showLoading({String key = 'global'})`: Shows a loading indicator.
+- `hideLoading({String key = 'global'})`: Hides the loading indicator.

 ### MainBlocState